Implicit LOD using points ordering for processing and visualisation in Point Cloud Servers: Result

 \subsection{Exploiting the order of points}

 We proposed to implicitly store LOD in the order of the points (Section \ref{lod.method.order}).
 In this first experiment we check that point cloud ordering is correctly preserved by common open source point cloud processing software.
 For this, we use a real point cloud, which we order by MidOc ordering.
 We export it as a text file as the reference file.
 For each software, we read the reference file and convert it into another format, then check that the conversion did not change the order of points.
-The tree common open source software tested are CloudCompare\footnote{ www.danielgm.net/cc } , LasTools\footnote{www.cs.unc.edu/~isenburg/lastools} and Meshlab\footnote{http://meshlab.sourceforge.net/}.
+The tree common open source software tested are CloudCompare\footnote{\url{www.danielgm.net/cc}} , LasTools\footnote{\url{www.cs.unc.edu/~isenburg/lastools}} and Meshlab\footnote{\url{http://meshlab.sourceforge.net/}}.
 All pass the test.